Nevada's 3rd Senate district: 2016

 In 2016, incumbent Tick Segerblom faced Republican Dennis Palmerston and Libertarian general contractor Jonathan Friedrich.
 Segerblom focused on criminal justice reform and recreational marijuana legalization, Friedrich opposed marijuana legalization and criticized homeowner associations, and Palmerston did not actively campaign.
 Segerblom defeated both opponents with over 60% of the vote.

 2012

 In 2012, Assemblymember and Democrat Tick Segerblom faced veteran and Republican Ed Gobel.
 Segerblom focused on criminal justice issues, raising corporate taxes, and raising the gasoline tax, while Gobel argued that taxes should not be raised.
 Segerblom won the election with nearly 65% of the vote.

-Federal and statewide results in District 3
+Federal and statewide results

 History

-The 3rd district was created when the districts were reapportioned after the 2010 Census.
+The 3rd district was created when the districts were reapportioned after the 2010 census.
 The new districts came into effect on January 1, 2012 for filing for office, and for nominating and electing senators, and for all other purposes on November 7 – the day after Election Day, when the new terms began.
 The borders of District 3 are defined in the Nevada Revised Statutes using census tracts, block groups, and blocks.